 This tale stays true to its classic roots, but will delight any dinosaur-loving kid out there!
 It’s silly to see dinosaurs dressed in their finest, but just as silly to see the mighty T. Rex stomp out proudly in front of the town wearing only a hat!
 What a great introduction to fairy tales since it is such a fun story, and nobody gets eaten by wolves or captured by witches in this fairy tale!

 Schnozzer & Tatertoes Take a Hike! by Rick Stromosky

 Hoping to find Tatertoes mom, Schnozzer and Tatetoes journey through the fairy tale story-filled woods where they meet the Three Bears, Hansel and Gretel, and Little Red Riding Hood.
 The only directions they get is to “follow their nose” which seems very unhelpful.
 Their adventure is funny with a heartwarming ending.

 Rump: The True Story of Rumpelstiltskin by Liesl Shurtliff (ages 8 – 12)

-Such a wonderfully crafted young adult novel about Rump, a boy who doesn’t know his true destiny or the danger of magic until he begins to spin gold from straw.
-This book hits all the notes of a fairy tale: witches, trolls, magic, pixies, danger, adventure, and wicked characters, while also weaving in true friendship and finding your path in life.
+In this wonderfully crafted middle grade novel, Rump is a boy who doesn’t know his true destiny or the danger of magic until he begins to spin gold from straw.
+This book hits all the notes of a fairy tale: witches, trolls, magic, pixies, danger, adventure, and wicked characters while also weaving in true friendship and finding your path in life.
 This author also wrote other fractured fairy tales just like this one (Red, Grump, and Jack), all worth a read!

 Fairy Tale Comics: Classic Tales Told By Extraordinary Artists edited by Chris Duffy (ages 8 – 12)